All articles

 What are the trade-offs of sourcing one layer up the supply chain?

 Going direct saves 60-80% in layer markup but adds operational load on your side: more communication overhead (Mandarin capability helpful), tighter payment terms (30% T/T deposit + 70% before shipment is typical, vs. L/C or 30/60/90 terms from trading companies), and a longer initial qualification period to verify the factory is legitimate.
-For most B2B buyers ordering 50,000+ units of a custom product, the trade is worth it.
-For sub-MOQ trial orders, a trading company's batch aggregation may still add value.
+For sub-MOQ pilot runs, a trading company's batch aggregation may still add value.

 Why are inspection costs higher with multi-layer suppliers?